 (From left to right: Nyambura Karita, Peter Okaalet Jr., Benjamin Nge'no and Emmy Rono at the Mount Kilimanjaro National Park)

-We were winding up Run For The Bibleless 2018 at Uhuru Gardens when I was referred to a lady called Furaha who was in search of The Giryama Bible.
-“I am a Giryama and a business lady selling second hand clothes at Gikomba market.
+We were winding up Run For The Bibleless 2018 at Uhuru Gardens when I was referred to Agnes Furaha; she was at the Run to pick a copy of The Giryama Bible.
+“I am a Giryama and a business lady selling second hand clothes at the Gikomba market.
 My friend informed me that there were Giryama Bibles to be given out at Uhuru Gardens today.
 I woke up very early to pick my bales of clothes at the market so that I could get here in good time to pick the Giryama Bible.
-I have been searching for it; I cannot find it and the only copy I had got lost.
-I have been in the search for it for a long time.
+I have been searching for it but I have not succueeded in getting one and the only copy I had got lost.

 My children attend a primary school here in Nairobi.
 I have in the past seen them with the sponsorship forms.
-I have always helped them raise the money because I see the word ‘Bibleless’ on the form.
-I had never taken keen interest though my instinct would tell of a course to win souls to Christ.”
+I have always helped them raise the money because I see the word ‘Bibleless’ on the forms.
+I had never taken keen interest though my instinct would tell of a cause to win souls to Christ.”

 Explaining to her what we are involved in as a Ministry, Furaha could not wait to purchase Run for the Bibleless t-shirts.
 “You have opened my eyes today.
 It is incredible how my community and I are beneficiaries of Bible Translation.
 From today, I am going to faithfully participate in future Run for the Bibleless events.
 I have a story to tell to others of the excellent work that BTL does for the small language groups in Kenya,” she concluded.